 - 17.1 Investment Pool Strategy The City's Investment Pool is an aggregation of the majority of City funds which includes tax receipts, enterprise fund revenues, fine and fee revenues, as well as some, but not all, bond proceeds, grants, gifts and endowments.
 This portfolio is maintained to meet anticipated daily cash needs for City of Dallas operations, capital projects and debt service.
-In order to ensure the ability of the City to meet obligations and to minimize potential liquidation losses, the dollar-weighted average stated maturity of the Investment Pool shall not exceed 1.5 years.
 The objectives of this portfolio are to: - a) ensure safety of principal by investing only in high-quality securities for which a strong secondary market exists; - b) ensure that anticipated cash flows are matched with adequate investment liquidity; - c) limit market and credit risk through diversification; and